When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Unlock the realities of birth control with compelling stats on methods, usage, and success rates.

-Sixty-five percent of women use some form of birth control, although finding the right method can be complex (1).
-Many people struggle to find a form of contraception that works well, is easy to access, aligns with their religious beliefs, and doesn’t give them horrible side effects.
+Sixty-five percent of women use some form of birth control, yet finding the right method remains a complex journey (1).
+Many people struggle to locate a contraceptive option that works effectively, fits their budget, aligns with their beliefs, and doesn’t cause unmanageable side effects.

 Overview of Birth Control Methods